0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk-example-app.md

 To start using SDK:

-1. An integrator needs to initilize the PolygonID SDK.
+1. An integrator needs to initialize the PolygonID SDK.
 This is done inside the dependency injection initializer using `await PolygonIdSDK.init()`.
-If the SDK has not been initialized, the system throws an exception: `PolygonIsSdkNotInitializedException` indicating that the PolygonID SDK has not been initilized and must be initilzed first with `await PolygonIdSDK.init()`.
+If the SDK has not been initialized, the system throws an exception: `PolygonIsSdkNotInitializedException` indicating that the PolygonID SDK has not been initialized and must be initialzed first with `await PolygonIdSDK.init()`.

 2. After the SDK initialization, the Integrator  will need to use the instance of PolygonIdSDK: